secretfader/www/content/blog/2019/recovery-linear/index.md

 +++
 authors = ["Nicholas Young"]
-categories = ["Journal", "Recovery", "Cycling", "Adaptive Sports", "Catrike", "Ehlers-Danlos Syndrome"] date = 2019-08-31T00:00:00.000Z draft = false layout = "post" title = "Recovery Isn't Linear" summary = "Tales of living life to its fullest, even when the healing process is more complex than expected." illustrationDescription = "A tranquil scene along the banks of Denver's South Platte River."
+categories = ["Journal", "Recovery", "Cycling", "Adaptive Sports", "Catrike", "Ehlers-Danlos Syndrome"] date = "2019-08-31T00:00:00Z" draft = false illustrationDescription = "A tranquil scene along the banks of Denver's South Platte River." layout = "post" summary = "Tales of living life to its fullest, even when the healing process is more complex than expected." title = "Recovery Isn't Linear"

 +++

 Several months ago, I received a message from a reader who asked how my recovery was going.
 Until then, I hadn't realized my pre-occupation with newfound programming languages (namely [Rust](/blog/category/rust/)), writing [technology reviews](/blog/category/hardware/), and [giving presentations](/slides/rising-with-tide) during a large part of this past year.
 Looking back, I've written about nearly every other life activity and left my biggest challenge of the year unaddressed.